maniccomputer/maniccomputer.github.io/README.md

 ## Hello world!

-This is a site to hold various Front End Web Development Examples
+This is a site to hold various Front End Web Development Examples.

 My Github user page is at:
 https://github.com/maniccomputer/